 “Mr Speaker, with permission, I would like to make a Statement on widowed parent’s allowance.
 Widowed parent’s allowance is paid to those families in receipt of child benefit, where one parent’s husband, wife or civil partner died prior to 6 April 2017.
 It was replaced after this date by bereavement support payments, which are now paid by the Government to families who find themselves in the same unfortunate circumstances.
 New claimants have no eligibility to widowed parent’s allowance.

-Last week the Supreme Court ruled that the primary legislation that governs widowed parent’s allowance is incompatible with the principles of European human rights law, as the benefit precludes any entitlement to widowed parent’s allowance for a surviving unmarried partner.
-We are in the very earliest stages of carefully considering the full implications of that ruling.
-Officials at the Department are working closely with their counterparts in Northern Ireland to examine the judgment and what our next steps should be.
+Last week the Supreme Court ruled that the primary legislation that governs widowed parent’s allowance is incompatible with the principles of European human rights law, as the benefit precludes any entitlement to widowed parent’s allowance by a surviving unmarried partner.
+We are in the very earliest stages of carefully considering the full implications of this ruling.
+Officials at the department are working closely with their counterparts in Northern Ireland to examine the judgment and decide what our next steps should be.

 However, as the House will be aware, only Parliament is able to change primary legislation.
 Lady Hale ruled:

 “A declaration of incompatibility does not change the law: it is then for the relevant legislature to decide whether or how it should be changed”.

 Therefore, the court’s ruling does not change the current eligibility rules for receiving bereavement benefits.

 I would like to remind the House that the question of opening up bereavement benefits to cohabitees was debated and decided against in this place during the passage of the Pensions Act 2014.
 It was this legislation that introduced bereavement support payments, the successor to widowed parent’s allowance.